 What types of opportunities will there be to volunteer and how many hours are we expected to give?

-Opportunities for volunteering will be advertised on the volunteer page of the website (coming soon).
+Opportunities for volunteering will be advertised each week in the Friday Update.
 To learn about opportunities to volunteer in the classroom, you can communicate with the classroom lead volunteer.
-We encourage each BCS family to donate a minimum of 36 hours per school year.

 How will discipline be handled for typical mild-moderate situations that may arise?

 Most discipline issues will be handled by individual teachers, who will communicate directly with parents.
 The school assistant principal and/or principal will assist when needed.

 What types of assessments will Birchtree be using?